lebe1/LettuceDetect/docs/TINYLETTUCE.md

 #}
 ```

-This complements token/span detectors with interpretable, fact‑level explanations.
+This complements token/span detectors with interpretable, fact-level explanations.

 ---